 Katrina Porteous & Helen Farish shortlisted for the TS Eliot Prize 2024

-Poets Katrina Porteous and Helen Farish shortlisted for the TS Eliot Prize 2024 for their fourth collections Rhizodont and The Penny Dropping.
-Helen featured in the TS...
+Poets Katrina Porteous and Helen Farish shortlisted for the TS Eliot Prize 2024 for their fourth collections Rhizodont & The Penny Dropping.
+TS Eliot Prize newsletters...

-Helen Farish's fourth collection The Penny Dropping is shortlisted for the TS Eliot Prize 2024: Prize readings in London on 12 January 2025.
-Her joint online launch...
+Helen Farish's fourth collection The Penny Dropping is shortlisted for the TS Eliot Prize 2024: Prize readings in London on 12 January 2025, 7pm.
+Her joint online...

 Launch reading by Ellen Cranitch, Helen Farish and Brenda Shaughnessy